-The following discussion and analysis of the consolidated results of operations and financial condition of BioRestorative Therapies, Inc. and its subsidiary as of March 31, 2021 and for the three months ended March 31, 2021 and 2020 and as of December 31, 2020 and 2019 and for the years ended December 31, 2020 and 2019 should be read in conjunction with our financial statements and the notes to those financial statements that are included elsewhere in this prospectus.
-References in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" to "us," "we," "our," and similar terms refer to BioRestorative Therapies, Inc..
-This prospectus contains forward-looking statements as that term is defined in the federal securities laws.
+The following discussion and analysis of the consolidated results of operations and financial condition of BioRestorative Therapies, Inc. and its subsidiary as of June 30, 2021 and 2020 and as of December 31, 2020 and 2019 and for the years ended December 31, 2020 and 2019 should be read in conjunction with our financial statements and the notes to those financial statements that are included elsewhere in this prospectus.
+References in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" to "us," "we," "our," and similar terms refer to BioRestorative Therapies, Inc. This prospectus contains forward-looking statements as that term is defined in the federal securities laws.
 The events described in forward-looking statements contained in this prospectus may not occur.
-Generally these statements relate to business plans or strategies, projected or anticipated benefits from acquisitions that may be made by us, or projections involving anticipated revenues, earnings or other aspects of our operating results.
-The words "may," "will," "expect," "believe," "anticipate," "project," "plan," "intend," "estimate," and "continue," and their opposites and similar expressions, are intended to identify forward-looking statements.
-We caution you that these statements are not guarantees of future performance or events and are subject to a number of uncertainties, risks and other influences, many of which are beyond our control, which may influence the accuracy of the statements and risks associated with these statements are based.
+Generally these statements relate to business plans or strategies, projected or anticipated benefits or other consequences of our plans or strategies, project, "men," "intend," "estimate," and "continue," and their opposites and similar expressions, are intended to identify forward-looking statements.
+We caution you that these statements are not guarantees of future performance or events and are subject to a number of uncertainties, risks and other influences, many of which are beyond our control, which may influence the accuracy of the statements and the projections upon which the statements are based.
 Reference is made to "Risk Factors" beginning on page 12 of this prospectus for a discussion of some of the uncertainties and risks associated with these statements.